-A. Yes.
+Yes.
 Residents are allowed to smoke during designated outdoor courtyard breaks.
 Residents are only allowed commercial cigarettes, no loose tobacco, pipes, or cigars permitted.
+Due to current Oregon law, residents under the age of 21 may not receive cigarettes in a property drop.

 Court payment options: